-E.1 Own funds
+E.1 Own Funds

-Athora Ireland's approach capital to management and how it manages available own funds (being the excess of assets over liabilities) is outlined in the Capital Management Policy.
-Key objectives of the policy are to be compliant with all applicable laws, rules and regulations governing the management of capital and to maintain, at all times, sufficient own funds to cover both the Solvency Capital Requirement and Minimum Capital Requirement.
+Athora Ireland's approach to capital management and how it manages available Own Funds (being the excess of assets over liabilities) is outlined in the Capital Management Policy.
+Key objectives of the policy are to be compliant with all applicable laws, rules and regulations governing the management of capital and to maintain, at all times, sufficient Own Funds to cover both the Solvency Capital Requirement and Minimum Capital Requirement.
 The policy and associated processes help to protect the financial strength of Athora Ireland, by identifying various capital levels, and requiring appropriate actions depending on the current and projected level of capital.

-The objectives, policies, and processes for managing own funds over the reporting period were reviewed in line with the revised Athora Group strategy.
-The Capital Management Committee, Risk Committee and the Board regularly consider capital assessments and projections for Athora Ireland to ensure that capital is managed with continuous adherence to Athora Ireland's principles around capital adequacy, financial flexibility, and the efficient use of capital.
+The objectives, policies, and processes for managing Own Funds over the reporting period were reviewed in line with the revised Athora Group strategy.
+The Capital Management Committee, Risk Committee and the Board regularly considers capital assessments and projections for Athora Ireland to ensure that capital is managed with continuous adherence to Athora Ireland's principles around capital adequacy, financial flexibility, and the efficient use of capital.

-The ORSA process includes an assessment of the sufficiency of capital available to meet the commitments in light of the risks faced by the business, both now and into the future.
+The ORSA process includes an assessment of the sufficiency of capital available to meet the Company's commitments in light of the risks faced by the business, both now and into the future.
 Athora Ireland determines its solvency needs by performing capital projections over the business planning period, allowing for the current and expected business strategy, risk profile and capital management activities.
-The current time horizon used for business planning is usually three years.
-This exercise allows the Board to make an assessment of Athora Ireland's current and projected solvency needs and helps trigger appropriate and timely capital management actions
+The time horizon used for business planning is usually three years.
+This exercise allows the Board to assess Athora Ireland's current and projected solvency needs and helps trigger appropriate and timely capital management actions.

-Tiering of own funds
+Tiering of Own Funds

-The table below sets out the movement in the Solvency II available own funds over the reporting period:
+The table below sets out the movement in the Solvency II available Own Funds over the reporting period:

-Own funds (EUR thousands) FY2021 FY2020 Movement Ordinary share capital 105,660 105,660 - Share premium account 17,026 17,026 - Reconciliation reserve 17,823 36,894 (19,071) Amount equal to the value of net deferred tax assets 11,227 9,275 1,952 Available own funds 151,736 168,855 (17,119) Eligible own funds to meet Solvency Capital Requirement 148,171 168,855 (20,684) Eligible own funds to meet Minimum Capital Requirement 140,509 159,580 (19,071)
+Own Funds (EUR thousands) FY2023 FY2022 Movement Ordinary share capital 105,660 105,660 - Share premium account 17,026 17,026 - Reconciliation reserve 8,391 8,587 (196) Amount equal to the value of net deferred tax assets 12,462 12,439 23 Available Own Funds 143,539 143,712 (173) Eligible Own Funds to meet Solvency Capital Requirement 143,539 143,712 (173) Eligible Own Funds to meet Minimum Capital Requirement 131,077 131,273 (196)

-As shown below, the majority of Athora Ireland's available own funds consist of Tier 1 capital.
-The Deferred Tax Asset of €11,227k remains the only lower tier asset and is classified as Tier 3 representing 7.4% of available own funds at year end 2021.
+As shown below, the majority of Athora Ireland's available Own Funds consists of Tier 1 capital.
+The Deferred Tax Asset of €12,462k remains the only lower tier asset and is classified as Tier 3, representing 9.5% of available Own Funds at year end 2023.

-Deferred tax assets are recognised to the extent that it is probable that future taxable profit will be available against which the unused tax losses and unused tax credits can be utilised.
-Athora Ireland estimates the most probable amount of future taxable profits, using assumptions consistent with those employed in impairment calculations, and taking into account applicable tax legislation in the relevant jurisdiction.
+Deferred tax assets are recognised to the extent that it is probable that future taxable profit will be available against which the unused tax losses and unused tax credits can be used.
+Athora Ireland estimates the most probable amount of future taxable profits, using assumptions consistent with those employed in impairment calculations, taking into account applicable tax legislation in the relevant jurisdiction.
 These calculations require the use of estimates.